GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 oxd offers long-term maintenance and security advantages over custom OAuth 2.0 implementations:

-- oxd standardizes OAuth 2.0 security implementations across web apps of all languages and an ever-rotating group of code contributors;
+- oxd standardizes OAuth 2.0 security implementations across web apps of all languages, and an ever-rotating group of code contributors;
 - When new OAuth 2.0 features are available, or vulnerabilities are discovered, oxd is the *only* component that needs to be updated.
 The oxd APIs remain the same, so you never have to change and regression test applications;
 - oxd is written, maintained, and supported by OAuth 2.0 security experts.